FlashpointProject/launcher/docs/extensions.md

 ## Creating

-All themes require a `package.json` manifest at the root of their extension path.
+All extensions require a `package.json` manifest at the root of their extension path.
 You'll recognize this if you've written Node JS modules before.
 An example is below, with explanations beneath.

 An extension should be packed as to be easily installable as described in the `Installing` section above.
 In the future the Launcher will be able to install them itself.